don-shaw/Coronavirus_Scraping/README.md

 The counties feature class has been modified to account for the Guam, US Virgin Islands, Puerto Rico, and Hawaii counties.
 There is a single Guam, USVI and Puerto Rico point, since individual counties are not being reported on those islands.

-The counties feature class has been modified to account for the US Virgin Islands, Puerto Rico, Guam, and Hawaii counties.
-There are single Guam, USVI and Puerto Rico points, since individual counties are not being reported on those islands.

 I have moved Honolulu county to the island of Oahu for aesthetics.

 <h2> Sources</h2>